Pierre-Jousselin/Lab2/README.md

 ## Evaluation Metrics

 We use **BERTScore** to evaluate the semantic similarity between generated text and reference text.
-For tasks like translation, you could use metrics like **BLEU score**, which measures sequence overlap and is more suitable for such applications.
+For tasks like translation, metrics such as **BLEU score** are more suitable, as they measure sequence overlap between reference and generated outputs.
+The choice of metric should align with the task, as each metric emphasizes different aspects of model performance.

 ## Fine-Tuning Methodologies

-**Model-centric approaches** involve directly improving the model by tuning hyperparameters, optimizing learning rates, or experimenting with different pre-trained architectures to identify the best fit for the task.
-Additionally, optimizing the model for CPU inference using techniques like quantization can significantly enhance efficiency.

-**Data-centric approaches** focus on enhancing the quality and relevance of training data.
-For instance, task-specific datasets such as those for Python script generation or language translation can be used for specialized fine-tuning.
-Data augmentation and preprocessing are also essential for improving generalization and robustness, enabling the model to perform better on unseen data.

-## Improving Model Performance

-Combining both approaches can yield significant improvements.
-By systematically experimenting with both model-centric techniques like architecture changes and data-centric strategies like sourcing domain-specific datasets, you can achieve higher task-specific performance.
-Demonstrating quantitative improvements through metrics like BERTScore or BLEU will showcase the success of these methods.
+**Model-centric approaches** aim to improve the model itself.
+For example, you we think we can tune hyperparameters like the learning rate, batch size, and optimizer settings to achieve better convergence during fine-tuning.
+Also we can  experimente with different architecutre or models if we want to do some more special task.
+We used Lora adapter which consist in freezig most part of the model and train only a subset of parameters.
+Therefore there is some expreimentatio to do on which subset to train in order to have the best result.

+**Data-centric approaches** focus on improving the quality and relevance of the dataset used for training.
+For instance, we wanted to generate Python code, so we  fine-tund the model on a dataset containing annotated Python scripts.
+Another example could be if we wated to train or improve translation accuracythe we would fine-tune on bilingual corpora like the WMT dataset.
+There are also some tweeking like data augmentation methods, such as paraphrasing sentences or adding domain-specific examples that can also enhance the model's ability to generalize.
+Also we neede to be carefuull and to clean the data as the model is trained using a certain template that we need to keep in order to be coherent in our approach.

-## Future Work
+## Models

-Potential future work includes testing additional open-source models for better CPU inference, exploring new evaluation metrics, and building a more intuitive user interface for real-world deployment.
+As the inference was made on cpu, we add to restrict ourself to small model.
+Even with only 2.5Gb we can have inference that last 300s which is very long.
+We really saw in practice that GPus are very very usefull and almost mandatory when usig large language model.